 “Allowing workers to bring their pets to work is a very simple way to engage positively with your employees,” says Mallary Tytel, president and founder of Healthy Workplaces, LLC, a South Dakota-based management-consulting firm.
 “We’re finding that more and more companies – both large and small – are allowing pets in their workplaces with really positive results.”
 Tytel says many firms report lower employee stress levels, less absenteeism, and higher staff morale when pets are present.

-But is an open doggy-door policy right for your company?
+Is an open doggy-door policy right for your company?
 Here are some factors to consider:

 Do your research.
 If you’re leasing your workspace, be sure your landlord allows pets.
 You should also talk to your business insurance agent or risk-management specialist about whether you’re insured if someone is injured by your pet, or if your pet damages property.
 In other cases, you may need to have employees sign waivers accepting legal responsibility for their own pets’ behavior while in your office.
 Of course, if, as part of your business, you and your employees handle food or beverages, or offer personal care services (particularly day care or elder care), you need to carefully check any licensing bureau regulations about the presence of pets.